A LOVE AFFAIR

 wanderings un-remembered

-blank tablets, erased slate boards,
+blank tablets, erased slate

 chalky, dusted visions hide